 Over the course of his career, Adam Gant has been involved in all classes of real estate including residential, retail, office, industrial, hospitality, land development, and seniors care.
-With experience in both privately held real estate funds as well as public real estate investment vehicles, Adam has a broad range of real estate investment skills.
+With experience in both privately held real estate funds as well as public real estate investment vehicles, Adam has seen a broad range of transactions and business cycles.

-Currently serving as an Advisor at REAfe Advisory, Adam helps real estate companies solve difficult challenges and find ways to grow.
+Currently serving as an Advisor to a handful of real estate groups, Adam Gant helps real estate businesses solve difficult challenges and find ways to grow.
 Although he has a particular focus on capital structure and sourcing funding, he has a broad expertise in all aspects of real estate acquisition, finance, development, and management.
-From planning to execution, Adam Gant and REAfe Advisory is positioned to help any real estate company find the right approach or project design to optimize value while maintaining strong liquidity.
+From planning to execution, Adam Gant is positioned to help find the right approach or project design to optimize value while maintaining strong liquidity.

 In addition to studies in Engineering Physics at the University of British Columbia, Adam Gant has attended executive education programs including “Mergers and Acquisitions” as well as Financial Management, from the Wharton School at the University of Pennsylvania.
 He was a member of the class of 2011 EO Entrepreneurial Masters hosted by MIT at the Endicott College in Boston.
-This intensive entrepreneurial education showcased speakers and business owners from around the world, and became the most exhilarating program that Adam has ever been a part of.
+This intensive entrepreneurial education showcased speakers and business owners from around the world.

 University of British Columbia

 University of Pennsylvania